emreboga/sudoku/README.md

 When a user enters all valid numbers and completes the board, the game will congratulate the user and give two options in a dialog:
 1- Start a new game with the same difficulty.
 2- Close the dialog and do not start a new game.
+A game can also be completed by click on the 'Solution?' button.

 ## Design and Development
 The design and development process of Sudoku game is based on two principles: